 Here are some steps to helping an older person you're worried about:

 - If you believe they are in danger, call 000

-- Assist them to make contact with a relevant support service
+- Assist them in making contact with and accessing relevant support services

-- Be sure to check back in regularly on the person's condition
+- Check in regularly on the person's condition.

 - Aged care workers

 - Community groups